-These VPNs are very fast, easy to use and will work on all popular devices, from iPhones to PCs to streaming devices like Amazon’s Firestick.
+These VPNs are very fast, easy to use, and will work on all popular devices, from iPhones to PCs to streaming devices like Amazon’s Fire TV Stick.

-- Unblocks Netflix, BBC iPlayer & major streaming services
+- Does the VPN unlock Netflix, BBC iPlayer & more?

 Wondering why you should trust our reviews?
 Take a look at How We Test VPNs